Efficient Test Collection Construction via Active Learning: RESULTS AND DISCUSSION

-We begin by reporting the F-measure labeling performance of our hybrid AL approaches in the finite-pool scenario.
-As discussed in Section \ref{section:method_seed}, we consider two scenarios for how seed documents are selected to initialize AL: IS and RDS.
-Because scarcity of relevant documents tends to yield highly imbalanced training data for automatic labeling, we also compare oversampling (Section~\ref{section:handling_imbalance}) vs.\ using imbalanced data without correction.
+We first report F1 labeling performance of our hybrid AL approaches.
+As discussed before, we consider two scenarios for how seed documents are selected to initialize AL: IS and RDS.

 {\bf Figure \ref{Figure:classification}} presents F1 performance results of the three document selection approaches: SPL, SAL, and CAL.
 The x-axis of each plot indicates the percentage of pool documents manually judged (using NIST labels), with the remainder of the pool automatically labeled by the classifier.
 NIST judges are treated as infallible, so all methods ultimately converge to 100\% F1 at the right-end of each plot, corresponding to complete manual judging of the entire pool.